AdaCore/gnatstudio/docs/users_guide/extending.rst

   it is loaded automatically unless overridden via the :guilabel:`Plugins` section of the preferences editor dialog.

-  This is a convenient way for you to create your own plug-ins or test them before you make them available to all GPS users by copying them to one of the other directories.
+  This is a convenient way for you to create your own plugins or test them before you make them available to all GPS users by copying them to one of the other directories.